French property market update: June 2020

-The property market in France, despite continued political instability, is enjoying a strong and steady growth.
+The property market in France, despite continued political instability, has been enjoying a strong and steady growth pre-pandemic.
 Buoyed by low mortgage rates and an insatiable appetite for prime French property, the market has strong appeal for domestic and international buyers alike.

 France’s Property Market in 2019